FAQs

 • Does switching jobs hurt my ability to buy a home?

-Most mortgage companies will tell you that switching jobs may not be a problem, as long as there are no significant job gaps and the switch was due to an increase in pay, life event, or working conditions.
-The main thing is that all borrowers must have at least two years of work history.
-Recent college graduates may use their college transcripts in lieu of job history.
+Changing jobs does not necessarily impede your ability to buy a home.
+Generally, it’s not an issue if there are no significant gaps in employment and the change led to higher pay, was due to a life event, or improved working conditions.
+The essential requirement is that all borrowers should have at least two years of work history.
+For recent college graduates, academic transcripts may substitute for job history.

 • What is debt ratio?

-The debt ratio is where we count all your obligations as reported on your credit, plus any unreported government obligations (taxes, child support, or alimony) divided by your income.
-This number is used to determine how much you can qualify for and afford in-home mortgage loans.
+The debt ratio is a financial metric utilized in mortgage lending.
+It's determined by dividing your total monthly debt obligations (including those reported on your credit report and any unreported government obligations like taxes, child support, or alimony) by your monthly income.
+This ratio is crucial in assessing your loan eligibility and the amount you can afford for home mortgage loans.

 • What are closing costs?